zig-gamedev/zig-gamedev/libs/zpix/README.md

 }
 ```

-Now in your code you may import and use zpix:
+Now in your code you may import and use `zpix`:

 ```zig
 const zpix = @import("zpix");